talyssonoc/node-api-boilerplate/README.md

 7. Run the application in development mode with `npm run dev`
 8. Access `http://localhost:3000/api/users` and you're ready to go!

-After playing a little bit with the boilerplate and before implementing a real application with it I recommend you to read at least the `Setup` and the `Organization and architecture` sections of our [Wiki](https://github.com/talyssonoc/node-api-boilerplate/wiki)
+After playing a little bit with the boilerplate and before implementing a real application with it I recommend you to read at least the `Setup` and the `Organization and architecture` sections of our [Wiki](https://github.com/talyssonoc/node-api-boilerplate/wiki).
+After that you'll be able to remove the example application files running `npm run cleanup`

 ## Aditional info: